bakpakin/Fennel/setup.md

 ## Using Fennel with LOVE

-LOVE has no built-in support for Fennel, so setup support yourself.
+LOVE has no built-in support for Fennel, so you will need to setup support yourself.

-This [project skeleton for LOVE](https://gitlab.com/alexjgriffith/min-love2d-fennel) for LOVE shows you how to setup support for Fennel and how to setup a console-based REPL for debugging your game while it runs.
+This [project skeleton for LOVE](https://gitlab.com/alexjgriffith/min-love2d-fennel) shows you how to setup support for Fennel and how to setup a console-based REPL for debugging your game while it runs.

 # Expanding your Fennel development experience